 All new septic systems must be permitted through Environmental

 Control before construction.
 The first step in acquiring a

 a septic installer that is licensed with the State of Texas.
-They will be able to assist

 paperwork to submit for an OSSF permit.

-The following information will be needed in order to submit
+The following information will be needed in order to submit an

 Texas Natural Resources Conservation Commission's "Construction

 number, or abstract and tract numbers.